Rumpunzel/rpg-thingy/character.md

 ## Using Traits to your Benefit

 When you test a skill, you may invoke one of your Traits, if the Trait is relevant to your current task, and it would sense for it to help you.
-For example, if you try to hit someone with your sword, and you have a Trait named `Legendary Blademaster`, you may naturally invoke it.
+For example, if you try to hit someone with your sword, and you have a Trait named `Legendary Blademaster`, naturally, you may invoke it.

 When you invoke a Trait, you may use the dice modifier for the {{ site.attribute }} you are testing with.